CancerDataAggregator/cda-python/cda-python-dev-setup.md

-# Dev Setup Guild
+# Dev Setup Guide
+Welcome to the CDA Project!

-This is a guild to get your setup up to speed with the other cda developers first welcome to the team.
+This is a guide to getting your development environment set up to contribute to the project.

 ---
 # Download Python 3

-look at the python version used in the `pyproject.toml` then download the oldest python version used in the pyproject.toml
+Check the python version used in pyproject.toml under [tool.poetry.dependencies] and download a version in that range.

 [Download python](https://www.python.org/downloads/)